grothedev/fp_flutter/README.md

   * has_unread (bool) : are there new comments on any of the croaks to which the user is subscribed?
   * left_hand (bool) : is the user left handed?

-Data Structure Descriptions: (found in 'models.dart', see file for more detail on variables)
+Data Structure Descriptions: (found in 'models/', see files for more detail on variables)
   - AppState: flags and other data that widgets would want to access that can change in real time
   - Query: everything needed for querying the API
   - Croak: provides toMap() to convert a newly made croak (from ComposeCroakScreen) to POST parameters compatible with API.